fastify/fastify-funky/README.md

 # fastify-functional-response
-Support for fastify routes returning functional structures, such as Maybe or Either
+Support for fastify routes returning functional structures, such as fp-ts Either, Task or plain javascript parameterless functions.

 ## Getting started